disandroa/engagement-project/README.md

   - **November 20**: Plan for completion
   - **December 4**: Project presentations

+## Instructions

+Fork this repository, and add your project code to it.
+When you are ready to submit your project, refer to the Submission Checklist below.

 ## Project Proposal

 You proposal doesn't have to be deep.
 It should: